 Spend optimisation is organised around push-pull tactics because big conglomerate stores compete daily for smaller shelf space with competing brands and overwhelming advertisement clutter.

 The problem with a tactics led spend optimisation programme, however, is that it eats through profits quickly and encourages consumers to “pantry loading” mode whenever there is a discount on products.
-For example, informed by advertising radio that there’s a big promotion, consumers go to the store to stock up on items they would have been prepared to buy.
+For example, advertising radio announced a big promotion, consumers then go to the store to stock up on items they wanted and prepared to buy.
 Additionally, executing a discount is very risky, after all.
 Poor implementation could result in hurting your profits.
 This could potentially attract the wrong types of customers: people who will only buy from you if there is a discount.

 A tactical trade spends strategy often results in low-profit margins for both the manufacturer and retailer.
 On top of this, off-site resources run low.
 The manufacturer left to manage serious branding problems as the consumer believes their products (even thriller premium ones) are low value.
-This, in turn, impacts the long term strategy, as the manufacturer will be forced to reduce investments on R&D, product enhancements, and marketing.
+This, in turn, impacts the long term strategy, as the manufacturer is forced to reduce investments in R&D, product enhancements, and marketing.